 - Allow the employee to bring a support person to the meeting

 - Conduct the meeting in a private, non-threatening location

 - Define and explain your concerns to the employee

-- Give the employee a genuine opportunity to respond before considering your actions
+- Give the employee a genuine opportunity to respond before considering taking action

-- Where an employee’s performance is suffering due to the employee’s personal circumstances, refer the employee to professional help or counseling
+- Where an employee’s performance is suffering due to the employee’s personal circumstances, refer the employee to professional help like counseling

 - Clearly outline the improvement required and the consequences of continued poor performance